flanigana/IrisBot/README.md

 * !help : this command list.
 * !config : used to configure your server.
 * !verify : used to verify for server.
+* !characters : lists all characters and account info.
 * !ppe : gives a random class name as a suggestion for a new ppe character.

 ### Config Commands -